Tips for Managing Cancer Fatigue

-Fatigue is one of the most common symptoms affecting people with bladder cancer, and often one of the most debilitating.
-It can be experienced as both a symptom of bladder cancer and also a side-effect of treatment.
-People often describe it as a feeling of extreme tiredness, weakness, and a lack of energy.
+Fatigue is one of the most common symptoms affecting people with bladder cancer and often one of the most debilitating.
+It can be both a symptom of bladder cancer and a side effect of treatment.
+People often describe it as a feeling of extreme tiredness, weakness, and lack of energy.
 Cancer fatigue is more than just feeling tired.
-While rest and sleep may recharge most people, those living with bladder cancer do not easily feel relief from rest.
-While fatigue may be more difficult to treat than other symptoms like pain or nausea, there are some tips to help manage fatigue and provide some improvement.1
+While rest and sleep may recharge most people, it does not work that way for those living with bladder cancer.
+While fatigue may be more difficult to treat than symptoms like pain or nausea, there are some ways to help manage fatigue.1

 Stay active when possible

-Staying active and exercising when possible can really help to improve fatigue.
-While some may think that exerting energy won’t help to combat fatigue, research shows it can be beneficial.
-Researchers have demonstrated that bladder cancer patients who engage in regular exercise experience less severe cancer-related fatigue, improved well-being, improved functional status, and improved overall quality of life.
-Some studies have shown that those who exercise regularly have 40-50% less fatigue.2, 3
+Staying active and exercising when possible can reduce fatigue.
+While some may think that exerting energy will just make them more tired, research shows it can help.
+In one study, cancer patients who engaged in regular exercise felt less severe fatigue.
+These patients also had improved well-being, functional status, and overall quality of life.
+Some studies have shown that those who exercise regularly have 40% to 50% less fatigue.2, 3

 Eat well and stay hydrated

-Many people with bladder cancer also experience nausea, loss of appetite, or weight loss as a result of treatment.
+Many people with bladder cancer also have nausea, loss of appetite, or weight loss as a result of treatment.
 These symptoms can lead to a lack of nutrients and dehydration.
-Working with your health care team and/or a dietician can help ensure that you are getting the appropriate vitamins and nutrients and drinking the correct amount of water and fluids.
+Work with your healthcare team and/or a dietitian to ensure you are getting the right vitamins and nutrients.
+You also want to be sure you are drinking enough water and fluids.

-It is important to make sure you don’t expend unnecessary energy while you are battling fatigue.
+Make sure you do not expend too much energy while you are battling fatigue.
 Friends and family may be willing to help out around the house, cook a meal, and run errands for you.
-It may be tough to accept help and you may feel like you’re a burden, but don’t be afraid to take loved ones up on their offer – they want to help!
+It may be tough to accept help and you may feel like you are a burden.
+Still, do not be afraid to take loved ones up on their offer – they want to help!

-Research shows that fatigue has been underreported, underdiagnosed, and undertreated in patients with lung cancer.4 This means that many people may just assume this is part of having bladder cancer and not worth mentioning to their healthcare team.
+Research shows that fatigue has been underreported, underdiagnosed, and undertreated in patients with cancer.4 Many people may just assume this is just part of having cancer and not worth mentioning to their healthcare teams.
 However, there may be treatments to help!
 Also, your doctor may be able to address a problem that is causing some of the fatigue.
 For example, anemia may make fatigue worse.
 Treating this condition can help improve symptoms.

 Try alternative therapies

-Complementary and alternative therapies, such as acupuncture, have been shown to lessen fatigue in people with lung cancer.
-Acupuncture is a practice of traditional Chinese medicine that uses thin, metallic needles inserted through the skin at strategic points on the body.
-Hypnosis may also provide some benefit to those experiencing fatigue.5, 6
+Complementary and alternative therapies such as acupuncture have been shown to lessen fatigue in people with cancer.
+Acupuncture is a practice in traditional Chinese medicine that uses thin needles inserted at strategic points on the body.
+Hypnosis may also help those experiencing fatigue.5, 6